zsinx6/effective-garbanzo/README.md

 ## [Heroku deploy](https://effective-garbanzo.herokuapp.com)

 ## Description
-This is a simple project for receive call records and calcule the billing information, based on some pricing rules, for more information click [here](https://github.com/olist/work-at-olist).
+This is a simple project for receive call records and calculating the billing information, based on some pricing rules.
+For more information click [here](https://github.com/olist/work-at-olist).

 The code base is Python 3.6 with Django REST framework and Postgresql as database.